 Similar Pharmacy Assistance programs exist at the State level (such as PACE and PACENET in Pennsylvania, and PAAD in New Jersey).
 They normally allow participation for people having higher income who will not be eligible for Federal LIS programs.

-The above information is relevant for the stand alone Prescription Drug Plan.
-Medicare Extra Help for Medicare Advantage Plans with Prescription Drugs (MAPD) deserves a special consideration.
+The above information is relevant for the stand-alone Prescription Drug Plan.
+Medicare Extra Help for Medicare Advantage Plans with Prescription Drugs (MAPD) deserves special consideration.

-Medicare Extra Help for Medicare Advantage Plans with Prescription Drugs (MAPD)
+Medicare Extra Help for Medicare Advantage Plans (MAPD)

 The total premium for any Medicare Advantage plan that includes a Prescription Drugs Plan (MAPD) actually consists of two parts:

-Consider, for example, an MAPD plan with total premium $69/month having Medical premium $33/month and Rx Premium $36/month.
-Anybody entitled for the zero monthly premium for the stand alone Part D under Federal or State programs, may expect the following benefits will apply to this MAPD plan:
+Consider, for example, a MAPD plan with total premium $69/month having Health premium $33/month and Drug Premium $36/month.
+Anybody entitled for the zero monthly premium for the stand-alone Part D under Federal or State programs, may expect the following benefits will apply to this MAPD plan: